johnfraney/tribunal-toolbar/README.md

 lol-toolbar
 ===========

-A helpful toolbar for the League of Legends Tribunal
+This is a Chrome/Chromium extension that adds a helpful toolbar for the League of Legends Tribunal.